zju-vipa/CMI/README.md

       bash scripts/cmi/nonadv_cmi_cifar10_wrn402_wrn161.sh

-* **Adversarial CMI**: or you can apply the adversarial distillation based on the [pre-inverted data](https://www.dropbox.com/s/enaj6c63heq5n4j/cmi-preinverted-wrn402.zip?dl=0) from the above-mentioned non-adversarial process, where ~10k (256x40) new samples will be generated to improve the student.
-It should reach the accuracy of **~90.01%** on CIFAR-10 as reported in Table 1.
+* **Adversarial CMI**: or you can apply the adversarial distillation based on the [pre-inverted data](https://www.dropbox.com/s/enaj6c63heq5n4j/cmi-preinverted-wrn402.zip?dl=0) from the above-mentioned non-adversarial process.
+About 10k (256x40) new samples will be generated to improve the student, which should achieve the accuracy of **~90.01%** on CIFAR-10 as reported in Table 1.

       bash scripts/cmi/adv_cmi_cifar10_wrn402_wrn161.sh